 Retargeting Questions

-A digital advertising strategy that focuses on re-engaging individuals who have previously interacted with a website or app but did not complete a desired action (ie: filling out a form, making a purchase etc).
+Retargeting is a digital advertising strategy that focuses on re-engaging individuals who have previously interacted with a website or app but did not complete a desired action (i.e., filling out a form, making a purchase, etc.).
 By displaying targeted ads to these users as they browse other websites or social media platforms, businesses aim to remind them of their initial interest and encourage them to return and complete the conversion.

 How Does Retargeting Work?

 When a user visits a website, a small piece of code (often a cookie or tracking pixel) is placed in their browser.
 This code tracks their behavior, such as pages viewed or items added to a shopping cart.
-If the user leaves without converting, this information is used to serve personalized ads to them on other websites or platforms they visit, to keep the brand/product top of mind.
+If the user leaves without converting, this information is used to serve personalized ads to them on other websites or platforms they visit, keeping the brand or product top of mind.

 Types of Retargeting